Woodward–Hoffmann rules: Priority dispute

-In a 2004 memoir, fellow Nobel Prizewinner Elias James Corey attempted to claim that he originated Woordward and Hoffman's discoveries, and that Woodward neglected to credit him.
-In Corey's account, Corey visited Woordward's office around 8:30 p.m on Monday, May 4, 1964, before leaving for home.
+In a 2004 memoir, fellow Nobel Prize winner Elias James Corey attempted to claim that he originated Woodward and Hoffman's discoveries, and that Woodward neglected to credit him.
+In Corey's account, Corey visited Woodward's office around 8:30 p.m on Monday, May 4, 1964, before leaving for home.
 Woodward asked how to predict the type of ring a chain of atoms would form, and Corey suggested that the configuration of electrons could govern the course of the reaction.
 Woodward insisted the solution would not work, but Corey left drawings in the office, still confident in the suggestion.
 The next day, Woodward, excited, flew into Corey's office at lunchtime and presented Corey's idea as his own.

 Corey's claim is generally not credited.

 Hoffmann, Woodward's coworker, notes that Woodward presented "the crucial flash of enlightenment...in algebraic, rather than in pictorial or geometric form", which would be inconsistent with Corey's claims to a geometrical hint.

 Moreover, Corey relied on a stereospecific, electrocyclic reaction in a total synthesis published slightly before Woodward and Hoffmann's original publication: